JuliaComputing/SQLStrings.jl/README.md

           2 │ foo@example.com         2
 ```

-## Howto: Building up a query from fragments
+## Building up a query from fragments

 On occasion you might want to dynamically build up a complicated query from
 fragments of SQL source text.
 To do this, the result of `@sql_cmd` can be